-The very often way to display volume data is visualization of the iso-surface when two approaches are used generally, i.e.
+The very often way to display volume data is visualization of the iso-surface.
+Two approaches are used generally, i.e.:

-- direct iso-surface visualization the image must be recomputed and updated when the observer's position is changed; generally the ray-tracing method is used [Kroc00a], see fig.2a. - iso-surface extraction using triangular mesh, but the size of the mesh is very high, usually about $10^5 - 10^6$ triangles are extracted; the advantage is that all geometric transformation including viewing are made in hardware of the graphics cards if the graphics card support the OpenGL.
+- direct iso-surface visualization the image must be recomputed and updated when the observer's position is changed; generally the ray-tracing method is used [Kroc00a], see fig.2b. - iso-surface extraction using triangular mesh the size of the triangular mesh is very high, usually about $10^5 10^6$ triangles are extracted, but all geometric transformation with the triangular mesh including viewing are made in hardware of the graphics cards if the graphics card support the OpenGL API.

-The favourite Marching Cubes (MC), or Marching Tetrahedra (MT) methods [Bart99a], Krej00a], see fig.2b, are used in vast majority.
+The favourite Marching Cubes (MC), or Marching Tetrahedra (MT) methods [Bart99a], [Krej00a], see fig.2a, are used in the vast majority.

-The advantage of this approach is the possibility to reduce obtained triangular mesh without significant loss of details that enables much faster graphical processing [Fran00a], see fig.3.

-The considered data size can be processed by systems based on IA 32 platform if the acceptable processing time is in seconds.
+The advantage of this approach is the possibility to reduce obtained triangular mesh without significant loss of details that enables much faster graphical processing [Fran00a].
+Fig.3 presents some results from triangular mesh reduction.
+The considered data size can be processed by systems based on IA 32 platform if the acceptable processing time is in seconds for data sets with millions of triangles.
 If this response time is too high there seems to be a possibility to use parallel and distributed processing.